-Podcasts became a huge part of my life around a year ago, when I started using them to learn more about my chosen final year Biology topics.
-Since then, they’ve been a constant accompaniment to my everyday life – from sitting in the tube to heading out for some long and otherwise boring cardio.
+Podcasts became a huge part of my life around 2017, when I started using them to learn more about my chosen final year Biology topics.
+Since then, they’ve been a constant accompaniment to my everyday life – from sitting in the tube to heading out for some long and otherwise lonely runs.
 Most recently, I have taken on ‘walk to school month’ as my very own #walktowork month, joined by some others throughout instagram.
-The health benefits of fresh air and low-intensity exercise cannot be overstated, especially as it gets darker outside, so please join in!
+The health benefits of fresh air and low-intensity exercise cannot be overstated, especially during the darker months, so please join in!

-This article hopefully will give you some motivation to join me this October in walking to work/school/uni or wherever you spend your days.
 The time spent listening to podcasts is time that not only passes quicker, but is also hugely productive – from keeping up with current events to learning about niche topics, podcasts (in my opinion) make you a more interesting person all round.
 Let me know of any of your own suggestions and tell me how you get on!
-Make sure to tag me in any of your #walktowork posts 🙂

-I get my podcasts on Overcast, but you can also get them on Apple Podcasts or Stitcher.
+I get my podcasts on Overcast but you can also get them on Apple Podcasts or Stitcher and many other places.

-In no particular order, here is the list of my top podcasts, plus a couple of extras at the end.
+In no particular order, here is the list of my favourite podcasts:

 The High Low

 “A weekly pop-culture / news podcast brought to you by Dolly Alderton & Pandora Sykes – the former co-hosts of The Pandolly Podcast.”
 Another conversational podcast on all things popular culture, including the #MeToo movement, celebrity news and food snobbery.
-Very useful if you really don’t have time to read Metro or Buzzfeed everyday but also want to know what’s going on in the world (and not just the serious stuff).
+Very useful if you don’t want to read the news everyday but also want to know what’s going on in the world (and not just the serious stuff).

 “This is a place where I want to collect all things that make me happy – from joyful food to a clear mind.
 I hope there’s something here to bring good, simple happiness to your every day” – Fearne Cotton, presenter of Happy Place.
 I love this podcast because it goes behind the face of many celebrities and talks in a really emotionally intelligent way about mental health, tragedy and day to day life pressures.
 These are the kinds of conversations I live for, and if I can’t have them myself with these people, this is the next best thing 🙂